 Recipe Notes

-Note 1: Marscapone is one of the secrets to this recipe.
-If you aren't familiar, Mascarpone cheese is similar to cream cheese but uses a base of whole cream rather than milk.
-It can be found usually in one of three places in the grocery store: the deli counter, in the dairy section (near the cream cheese, sour cream, etc.), or the specialty foods section (near cheeses like brie).ย If you have a grocery store app, I recommend using that to quickly locate it in your grocery store.
-While you can use ricotta in place of the mascarpone cheese, I can't recommend the mascarpone enough!
+Note 1: Mascarpone cheese is one of the secrets to this recipe.
+Itโ€™s similar to cream cheese but uses a base of whole cream rather than milk.
+It can usually be found in one of three places in the grocery store: the deli counter, the dairy section (near the cream cheese, sour cream, etc.), or the specialty foods section (near cheeses like brie).
+If you have a grocery store app, I recommend using that to quickly locate it.
+While you can use ricotta in its place, I can't recommend mascarpone enough!

 Nutrition